cursorify/cursorify/website/public/docs/getting-started.md

 You can easily create your own cursor component by using `useCursorify`.
 The useCursorify hook returns `mouseState` and `hoverState`.
 Refer to the description of each below.

 - mouseState: Displays the mouse state.
 Currently, only 'default' and 'mouseDown' exist.
-- hoverState: Displays the style applied using the `useRegisterHover` hook.
+- hoverState: Displays the style applied using the `useHoverRegister` hook.

 The following is the `EmojiCursor` cursor component of react-cursorify.
 You don't necessarily have to apply styles using emotion.
 Try creating a cursor component with your own style!